-72. Position the two short aerials at an angle of 90 degrees to each other and separated from each other as far as is practical.
-Use insulating tape, 'duck' tape or 'gaffer' tape to hold them firmly to the inside of the chassis sides.
-This should ensure one aerial is always receiving a radio signal.
+Position the two short aerials at an angle of 90 degrees to each other and separated from each other as far as is practical.
+Use insulating tape or 'duck' tape to hold them firmly to the inside of the chassis sides.
 Note: This position has been chosen to keep the receiver as far away as possible from sources of electrical noise such as the motor drive electronics boards and the drill motors.
+Note: Later receivers only have one aerial which should be vertical.